It happens at almost every early-stage startup: a major bug escapes into prod (or into an investor demo).

 Second, if you don’t think your existing team’s dogfooding and exploratory testing of the app is sufficient (it often is), you can outsource exploratory testing much more affordably than you can hire someone full-time.

-For example, as part of our Premium plan, Rainforest offers exploratory testing by a group of our experienced QA specialists.
+For example, as part of our Unlimited plan, Rainforest offers exploratory testing by a group of our experienced QA specialists.

 When automated end-to-end (e2e) tests break due to feature changes, developers are in the best position to bring those tests up-to-date because they’re the most familiar with what gets shipped in each release.